Description

 Research and Ideation

-The research phase of this infographic was highly iterative, with the layout evolving alongside a deeper investigation into the segmentation clock.
-As the scientific literature was reviewed, key concepts and moments in the process were identified and prioritized, which directly informed how information was structured and visually presented.
-This back-and-forth between research and design helped ensure that the final layout accurately reflected both the complexity and the narrative flow of the topic.
+The research for this infographic was iterative, with the layout evolving alongside a deeper understanding of the segmentation clock.
+As I worked through the literature, key ideas and stages of the process were identified and prioritized, which shaped how the information was organized and presented visually.
+This back-and-forth between research and design helped the final layout reflect both the complexity of the topic and a clear narrative flow.

-In parallel, anatomical accuracy was supported through hands-on work with 3D datasets.
-Files from the 3D Embryo Atlas were downloaded and imported into 3D Slicer, where individual components were aligned and assembled to better understand spatial relationships during embryonic development.
-These models informed the visual breakdowns used in the infographic, allowing the science to be represented clearly and faithfully while remaining accessible to a general audience
+At the same time, I used 3D datasets to support anatomical accuracy.
+Files from the 3D Embryo Atlas were imported into 3D Slicer, where components were aligned and assembled to better understand spatial relationships during development.
+These models informed the visual breakdowns in the infographic, helping translate the science in a way that is both accurate and accessible.

 Production

-During the production phase, the assembled 3D object files from 3D Slicer were imported into Autodesk Maya, where the fetus and embryo models were refined through lighting, coloring, and material adjustments to establish form, depth, and visual hierarchy.
-This step was also essential for reducing the visual noise and artifacts inherent to the raw Slicer outputs, allowing the underlying anatomy to read more clearly.
-These renders served as a structural foundation rather than final assets.
-Once exported, the images were painted over digitally to further simplify forms, enhance legibility, and introduce a painterly aesthetic consistent with the tone of the infographic.
-This hybrid 3D-to-2D workflow balanced anatomical accuracy with visual clarity, resulting in illustrations that are both scientifically grounded and accessible to a broad audience.
+During production, the 3D models from 3D Slicer were brought into Autodesk Maya and refined through lighting, colour, and material adjustments to better define form, depth, and hierarchy.
+This also helped clean up noise and artifacts from the raw outputs, making the anatomy easier to read.
+These renders acted as a base rather than final images.
+After exporting, they were painted over digitally to simplify forms, improve clarity, and introduce a more cohesive, painterly style.
+This hybrid 3D-to-2D workflow kept the anatomy accurate while making the visuals clear and accessible.

 References